U.S. still pressing Turkey to 'walk away' from Russian missile purchase, official says

-WASHINGTON (Reuters) - The United States is still in talks with Turkey to get Ankara to ‘walk away’ from the Russian missile defense system it bought, a senior State Department official said on Friday.
+WASHINGTON (Reuters) - The United States is still in talks with Turkey to get Ankara to ‘walk away’ from the Russian missile defense system it bought, a senior State Department official said on Friday, but warned Turkey that the risk of sanctions over the issue persisted.

 “There’s still work to get the Turks to walk away from the S400s: be it turn it off, send it back, destroy it, what have you,” the official told reporters, speaking on condition of anonymity.
 “That is still an ongoing issue.
 We’re talking about re-mediating, re-addressing, reconciling.
 That’s not off the table.”